wp-media/backwpup/readme.txt

 * %s = Two digit representation of the second

 == Changelog ==

+= 4.1.3 =
+Release date: Jul 05, 2024

+* Changed: Upgraded minimum version to PHP 7.4
+* Fixed: Evaluate notice doesn't dismiss
+* Removed: General tab on settings page
+    ** Admin bar: enabled by default, can be disabled with a filter (backwpup_is_in_admin_bar) ** Folder sizes: disabled by default, can be enabled with a filter (backwpup_show_folder_size) ** Protect folders: we protect your folders by default can be disabled with a filter (backwpup_protect_folders) ** Plugin data: we delete all plugin data after its delation by default
+* Fixed: Fix S3 uploads over 5 Gb

 = 4.1.2 =
 Release date: Jun 27, 2024